-- [42.2] Bold is not used in the Latin text. - [42.3] Small capitals are used in commentaries for the lemmata of the text commented upon.
-Use font templates for this purpose.
+- [42.1] Italics are used only for literal quotations from the Bible. - [42.2] Bold is not used in the Latin text. - Small capitals are used in commentaries for the lemmata of the text commented upon.
 However, once the lemma (in small capitals) is identified within the text, repetitions or paraphrases of it (or parts of it) no longer appear in small capitals.
-Depending on their nature, they should (a) be set in italics / within double quotation marks, when intended as a biblical / non-biblical quote (see [43]; [46]), or (b) in standard type, when interwoven with the thought process of the author (see [45]; [48]), or (c) in standard type within single quotation marks, when brought into sharper focus as the object of the commentary (see [45.1]; [48.1]).
+Depending on their nature, they should (a) be set in italics / within double quotation marks, when intended as a biblical / non-biblical quote (see [43]; [46]), or (b) in standard type, when interwoven with the thought process of the author (see [45]; [48]), or (c) in standard type within single quotation marks, when brought into sharper focus as the object of the commentary (see [45.1]; [48.1]). - [42.4] Single quotation marks ('...') are used to indicate words highlighted by the author in the text.